Optional Practical Training (OPT) FAQ

 How long does it take for USCIS to send the EAD Card once the status changes to “Post Decision Activity” or “Card/Document Production?

 Typically, it takes about 5-7 business days to arrive; however, USCIS states that you must “allow 30 days for your card to be mailed to you.”
 Please be patient.
 Typically your card will arrive shortly, and ISSS will contact you immediately about its arrival.

 Recently, USCIS has been experiencing difficulty with their database system and sometimes the case status does not register.
 Don’t worry!
 This does not mean USCIS has not received your application and is not processing it.
 If you have an I-797C Receipt Notice, this means they have officially received your application and are processing it.
 However, if you want to confirm, you must contact USCIS directly at 1-800-375-5283.
 You may also want to check back on the website periodically to see if your case status is now registering.

 It all depends on your situation, so please come to an Employment Workshop to learn about it.

 Your OPT application cannot be expedited by either USCIS or ISSS.
 The Texas Service Center which processes all state of Georgia OPT applications has informed us directly they do not expedite OPT applications.
 If it has been more than 90 days past the RECEIPT date on your NOTICE OF ACTION FORM (I-797C) and USCIS has still not adjudicated your application, you should consult an ISSS international student advisor.
-Your advisor can inquire directly on your behalf to the Texas Service Center (USCIS) to process your application or provide an update on your case status.
+If you are present, you and your advisor can call USCIS together.
+USCIS will not speak to ISSS without your presence on the call.

 What can I do if it is almost 90 days from the RECEIPT DATE on my I-797C Notice of Action Form for my OPT application and I still have not received my EAD Card?